Chambers Review

 Associated General Contractors of Massachusetts, Board of Directors (2011-2013)

-Boston Bar Association, Construction Law Committee, Chair (2001-2003) and Former Co-Chair, Past Chairman, Public Law Section
+Boston Bar Association: Construction Law Committee, Chair (2001-2003) and Former Co-Chair

-Construction Industries of Massachusetts, Member, Board of Directors (2008-2010)
+Construction Industries of Massachusetts: Member, Board of Directors (2008-2010)

-Massachusetts Bar Association: Section on Public Contracts
+Massachusetts Bar Association, Section on Real Estate and Construction

-The Moles, Member
+The Moles, Member (2011-Present)

 Utility Contractors Association of New England